LudekCizinsky/scalable-processing/report.md

   most frequently in the case of `American` cuisine, however, after accounting for the total number of reviews, we see that it is rather `Asian` and `Mexican` cuisines which are relatively more frequent.
 This might contradict the article.
-On the other hand, it is important to admit, that here we only look at simple occurence of the word 'legitimate', yet we do not know specifically in which context it has been used compare to the author of the article who examined each review.
+On the other hand, it is important to admit, that here we only look at simple occurence of the word `legitimate`, yet we do not know specifically in which context it has been used compare to the author of the article who examined each review.

 - Looking at the problem geographic wise, there seem to be a pattern where southern american states such as `Nevada` or `Arizona` lead in the absolute count of reviews which contain `authentic language`.
-Yet, more detailed analysis would needed to be done in order to find out, `how` is `authentic` language actually used.
+Yet, more detailed analysis would be needed to find out, how is `authentic` language actually used.

 ## Hypothesis testing